-Since then, Kohlmetz’s involvement with Carnegie Math Pathways has been instrumental in helping develop and refine Quantway course options that are being offered to the CMP Networked Improvement Community (the network of educators and staff at institutions nationwide that teach Statway and or Quantway).
+Since then, Kohlmetz’s involvement with Carnegie Math Pathways has been instrumental in helping develop and refine Quantway course options that are being offered to the Carnegie Math Pathways Networked Improvement Community (the network of educators and staff at institutions nationwide that teach Statway and or Quantway).

 Kohlmetz became an Administrative Coach for the Carnegie Math Pathways in 2016, helping administrators at other institutions to implement and scale the pathways at their campus.

-She is an active member of the CMP Curriculum Committee, which develops and improves Statway and Quantway curricula.
-The committee is comprised of CMP staff and members of the CMP network.
+She is an active member of the Pathways Curriculum Committee, which develops and improves Statway and Quantway curricula.
+The committee is comprised of Pathways staff and educators in the network.

-Throughout her involvement with CMP, she has also continued to innovate on her own campus, even creating an online version of Quantway before CMP partnered with the adaptive learning provider, RealizeIt, last year to create fully-online versions of Statway and Quantway.
+Throughout her involvement with Pathways, she has also continued to innovate on her own campus, even creating an online version of Quantway before Pathways partnered with the adaptive learning provider, RealizeIt, last year to create fully-online versions of Statway and Quantway.